 Corporate tax credits in Spain

 Spain offers numerous corporate tax credits, and companies should be aware of this.
-For example, there is a 99% tax credit on income generated through supplying local services.
+For example, certain highly specific activities carried out by public entities or entities closely linked to public administrations may qualify for very substantial tax credits, in some cases up to 99%, subject to strict statutory conditions.
 Corporate income generated in Ceuta and Melilla can also receive a 50% tax credit.

 Additionally, companies specializing in research and development can benefit from several tax credits.
-In fact, any expenses incurred from R&D receive a 25% tax credit.
+In addition to the 25% base credit, an enhanced credit (up to 42%) may apply to R&D spending that exceeds the average of the previous two years.
 There is also a 17% tax credit available for staff expenses, but only for staff that is exclusively involved in R&D. Finally, if a company has assets exclusively for R&D, a further 8% tax credit applies.
 Similarly, the Spanish government is encouraging technological innovation with a separate 12% tax credit.

 Corporate tax deductions